LIVE

 What Can Be Done – And What YOU Can Do Right Now

-This is not hopeless – there are ways to make a difference.
-Governments can increase funding, push for ceasefires, and support peace negotiations, while organizations like UNICEF, the International Rescue Committee, and the Red Cross are already working on the ground.
+Although the crisis in Sudan may seem overwhelming, there are real ways to help.
+Governments can play a critical role by increasing funding, pushing for ceasefires, and supporting peace negotiations.
+International organizations like UNICEF, the International Rescue Committee (IRC), and the Red Cross are already working on the ground, but they need more support and protection.

 Leave a Reply